bd-R/bdDwC-guide/docs/02-Shiny-app.md

 ## Darwinizing your dataset

-Once a dataset is uploaded, the 'Submit to Darwinizer' button is activated, Clicking it will Darwinize the dataset.
+Once a dataset is uploaded, the 'Submit to Darwinizer' button is activated, Clicking it will begin the interactive 'Darwinize the dataset' process.

 [comment]: <> (Need-To-Be-Updated!)